Applying for housing at NYIT is easy!

 Next, fill out the application and mail or fax it to the campus you plan to attend.
 The fax number and address for each office is listed on the application cover.
 Be sure to remember to include the $315 room deposit with the application.

-If you would prefer, you may contact the Office of the Bursar directly and pay the room deposit through a credit card authorization form or online through NYIT Connect.
+If you would prefer, you may contact the Office of the Bursar directly and pay the room deposit through NYIT Connect or through a Residence Hall Deposit form.

 Office of the Bursar: